-Earth Day on April 22 is an annual celebration of the environment we live in.
+Earth Day on April 22 is an annual celebration of the birth of the environmental movement in 1970.
 It’s not a Latin celebration, but the health of our world affects us all.

 Earth Day started in 1970.
 It is now celebrated around the world and coordinated by the Earth Day Network at www.earthday.org

 Those who would roll back or prevent environmental regulations seem to have forgotten why people began to care about the environment in the first place.
 Things were bad.
 Lack of regulation led to outrageous situations like the Cuyahoga River in Cleveland, Ohio which caught fire many times until a 1969 fire sparked a “Time” magazine story about it.